Short Synacthen test

 Why is cortisol important?

-When we experience physical or emotional stress the pituitary gland in the brain produces a hormone called ACTH.
-ACTH travels in the bloodstream to the adrenal glands and makes them produce cortisol.
-The adrenal glands lie just above each kidney.
+When we experience physical or emotional stress, the pituitary gland in the brain produces a hormone called ACTH.
+ACTH travels in the bloodstream to the adrenal glands, and makes them produce cortisol.

 What happens if we decide not to have this test?

-If you decide that you do not want your child to have this test, your doctors will have less information available about your child’s cortisol levels, and your child can only be monitored in the clinic.
+Without the results from this test, your doctors will have less information about your child’s cortisol levels.
+Without the test we can only monitor your child in clinic.

 What happens before my child’s test?